Google has hidden a ton of Chrome easter eggs up its sneaky, robotic sleeve. And you’re about to see ‘em all in one list.

-In this complete list, you’ll find all of the Chrome easter eggs it has to offer.
+In this complete list, you’ll find all of the Chrome Easter eggs it has to offer.
 Try them all out for yourself and have a Chrome-filled party.
 What does that mean?
 I have no idea.
+Who cares?

 Anyway, here’s the full list of ’em.